How to Relieve Stress During These Trying Times (Issue #241)

 Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.

 How are you holding up?
 Have you found some healthy ways to manage the stress in your life?
+Watch the video I recorded on this issue.

 I had a conversation with my Career Accelerator community this week about recent events in the U.S. that have added another layer of anxiety on top of everything else.
 We discussed how we handle the situation, manage our personal stress levels, and help our teams cope.